iangow/wrds2pg/README.md

 ## WRDS to PG Migration
 This software has two functions:
-- Download tables from [WRDS](https://wrds-web.wharton.upenn.edu/wrds/) and uploads to PG.
+- Download tables from [WRDS](https://wrds-web.wharton.upenn.edu/wrds/) and feeds them to a PostgreSQL database.
+(Requires access to WRDS and to the data in question.)
-- Upload sas file (`*.sas7dbat`) to PG.
+- Import a SAS file (`*.sas7dbat`) into a PostgreSQL database.

-The code will only work if you have access to WRDS and to the data in question.
 ## Requirements

-### 2. Python
+### 1. Python
 The software uses Python 3 and depends on Pandas, SQLAlchemy and Paramiko.
 In addition, the Python scripts generally interact with PostgreSQL using SQLAlchemy and the [Psycopg](http://initd.org/psycopg/) library.
+These dependencies are installed when you use Pip (see instructions below).

-### 3. A WRDS ID
+### 2. A WRDS ID
 To use public-key authentication to access WRDS, follow hints taken from [here](https://debian-administration.org/article/152/Password-less_logins_with_OpenSSH) to set up a public key.
 Copy that key to the WRDS server from the terminal on my computer.
 (Note that this code assumes you have a directory `.ssh` in your home directory.
 If not, log into WRDS via SSH, then type `mkdir ~/.ssh` to create this.)